 3D and 2D software skills: the piping designer must be efficient to handle the 2D and 3D software.

-Piping Skills: The concerned engineer or designer must be conversant with pipes and fittings, instrument items, valves, and other inline items, piping supports, Piping Support Spans, other piping accessories to build a good piping design.
+Piping Skills: The concerned engineer or designer must be conversant with pipes and fittings, instrument items, valves, other inline items, piping supports, Piping Support Spans, and other piping accessories to build a good piping design.

 Pipe Routing Concepts

 Pipe routing is not a single activity.
 While doing pipe routing, the engineer must do the support placement and support selection.
 Without support placement or without deciding the pipe support locations if a pipe layout is decided there is no meaning of that pipe routing.
-The piping designer must decide the first support location and then based on the pipe support span decide the other support locations.
+The piping designer must decide on the first support location and then based on the pipe support span decide on the other support locations.
 If there is a group of lines running together over the same structures then usually the smallest large bore pipe is decided as the basis for support locations.